arassec/igor/module-web/src/main/resources/doc/http-request-action.md

 username | A username for HTTP Basic Authentication.
 If set together with a password, a HTTP Authorization header with the encoded password will be added to every request. password | A password for HTTP Basic Authentication.
 Target key | The name of the key the web request's results will be stored in.
-Ignore errors | If checked, ignore will ignore the HTTP result code and treat every response as HTTP 200 ('OK').
+Ignore errors | If checked, igor will ignore the HTTP result code and treat every response as HTTP 200 ('OK').
 Simulation safe | If checked, HTTP POST, PUT and DELETE will not be executed by the action during simulated job executions.
 Num threads | The number of threads this action uses to execute requests.